Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

+{ For systems with zero entropy, for many decades progress on spectral questions was restricted to the case of homogeneous flows, starting with O.~S.~Parasyuk's result \cite{Pa} on countable Lebesque spectrum for horocycle flows (see for example \cite{KlShSt} for a systematic exposition of ergodic theory of homogeneous flows and many references).
+The only instance of smooth systems for which Lebesgue spectrum was established beyond hyperbolic and algebraic case is in \cite{FU} where the second author and Ulcigrai show that the maximal spectral type of smooth time-changes of the horocycle flow of a compact hyperbolic surface is Lebesgue.
+Their work was motivated by a conjecture of A.~Katok and J.-P.~Thouvenot that time-changes of horocycle flows should also have countable Lebesgue spectrum (see~\cite{KT}, Conjecture 6.8).
+Independently, R.~Tiedra \cite{Tie1}, \cite{Tie2} (following a different approach) obtained the absolute continuity of the spectrum for the same flows. }

-Note that area-preserving flows on surfaces have topological entropy zero.\footnote{The situation is completely different for surface diffeomorphisms.
-Anosov automorphisms of the torus and their relatives constructed by A.~Katok ~\cite{K-79} on the sphere and the disc are classical examples of area-preserving Bernoulli surface diffeomorphisms.
-Later, Bernoulli diffeomorphisms and flows were shown to exist on any compact manifold of dimension larger than $2$ and $3$ respectively~\cite{Dolgo-Pesin,HPT}. } Their phase portrait is actually similar to that of a minimal translation flow, apart on one orbit that contains the saddle point which acts as a stopping point (see Figure \ref{kochergin}).
-It is a striking fact that these quasi-minimal flows exhibit the same maximal spectral type as a Bernoulli flow.
-To give a more detailed description of our result, we start by explaining how mixing appears for area-preserving surface flows.
+Note that conservative flows on surfaces always have topological entropy zero\footnote{The situation is completely different for surface diffeomorphisms.
+Anosov automorphisms of the torus and their relatives constructed by A.~Katok~\cite{K-79} on the sphere and the disc are classical examples of conservative Bernoulli surface diffeomorphisms.
+Later, Bernoulli diffeomorphisms and flows were shown to exist on any compact manifold of dimension larger than $2$ and $3$ respectively~\cite{Dolgo-Pesin,HPT}. }.
+Note also that conservative non-singular time changes of translation flows on the $2$-torus were presented by Kolmogorov~\cite{Kicm} as the basic context of real analytic systems in which discrete spectrum prevails.
+In the particular case that we are considering of flows with just one singularity, the phase portrait is, as mentioned above, very similar to that of a minimal translation flow, except for the existence of one rest point.
+It is a striking fact that some of these quasi-minimal flows, as in Theorem~\ref{statement}, turn out to have a countable Lebesque spectrum and thus are spectrally equivalent to ergodic Bernoulli flows.

-Kochergin gave in \cite{Koc2} the first examples of mixing area-preserving flows on surfaces.
-These were ergodic flows having at least one degenerate saddle.
-The examples we study here correspond to the case of the two-torus and a unique singularity (see Figure \ref{sym}).
+In the next two subsections we describe some aspects of these two steps as well as their relations to the existing literature.
+In a third subsection, we cast our results in a more general picture on conservative surface flows and describe their relations to the main recent advances in the field.
+In the last subsection of this Introduction, before we give the plan of the paper, we explain the shear mechanism that underlies mixing for conservative surface flows with singularities, and we precisely state our results .